Daund: History

+Daund Royals

 Maratha era

 Shahaji, father of Chhatrapati Shivaji Maharaj, was a sardar in the Nizam Shahi.
 He was granted Daund as a jagir, which included Bahadurgad, a fort in Pedgaon on the banks of the Bhima River (which still exists today).

 Peshwa era

 In 1739, the Bajirao–Mastani affair had brought clashes among the Peshwa family, hence Bajirao Peshwa took Mastani away from Pune and made her stay in Patas.
 Henceforth, Bajirao and Mastani met at the Firangai Devi temple in Kurkumbh.

 The horse business in Daund flourished during this time.
 The water of the rivers Bhima, Nira, Pravara, Ghod, and Godavari were believed to be best suited for horses, and that the horses raised drinking these waters would be strong, quick, and loyal.
 The area of Bhimthadi, which is close to Daund, was known for its good horse breeds, and people preferred buying ponies from there exclusively.

 Due to heavy loans at the end of the Peshwa Era, Daund and some villages from Pune fell under control of 'Girgosavi'.